rgw: s3 API does not honor rgw_keystone_implicit_tenants when keystone integration is configured

 When I tried to access rgw configured with keystone integration using S3 API with a new user , It appears that the new user is still access with legacy tenant (i.e. global).
 Swift API works as intended.

 Here is the relevant command output:

 "1b614dca7b8e4582aba67581d92e8aa8$1b614dca7b8e4582aba67581d92e8aa8" is the user auto-created using Swift API

 "1b614dca7b8e4582aba67581d92e8aa8" is the user auto-created using S3 API

 Note that you need to access rgw using swift API before using S3 API, otherwise the user "1b614dca7b8e4582aba67581d92e8aa8$1b614dca7b8e4582aba67581d92e8aa8" will not be created.

 You can also see the "s3-bucket" (created using S3 API) is in global tenant, while swift-bucket is in user tenant.
 S3 API cannot access buckets created using Swift API and vice versa.

-#5 Updated by Yiu Chung Lee almost 3 years ago
+#5 Updated by Yiu Chung Lee about 3 years ago

 Well, I read the doc again, and it says "When a client application accesses buckets, it always operates with credentials of a particular user.
 As mentioned above, every user belongs to a tenant.
 Therefore, every operation has an implicit tenant in its context", so it seems still to be a bug...